First Time Landlord To Do Checklist

 You should also arrange landlords insurance.
 Normal home insurance will not cover you in the event of needing to claim for an accident or damage to the property once you have let the property out.
 As soon as you have agreed who your tenants are, then you can arrange your landlords insurance.

-HomeProtect offers comprehensive cover for first time landlords with options of either just Buildings or Buildings & Contents cover if you are letting the property furnished.
+HomeProtect offers comprehensive cover for first time landlords with options of either just Buildings or Buildings and Contents cover if you are letting the property furnished.
 Public liability insurance cover is included in your policy.